awslabs/amazon-s3-find-and-forget/docs/TROUBLESHOOTING.md

 ### Job status: COMPLETED_CLEANUP_FAILED

-A `COMPLETED_CLEANUP_FAILED` status indicates that the job has completed, but it could not remove the processed matches from the deletion queue.
+A `COMPLETED_CLEANUP_FAILED` status indicates that the job has completed, but an error occurred when removing the processed matches from the deletion queue.

 Some possible causes for this are:

-- The stream processor lambda function does not have permissions to manipulate the DynamoDB table.
+- The stream processor Lambda function does not have permissions to manipulate the DynamoDB table.
 - The item has been manually removed from the deletion queue table via a direct call to the DynamoDB API.